“How do you make money?”

 “Buy a new car.”

 No matter what question you ask, it’ll be suggested that you buy a new car.
 That’s because selling cars is how the car salesmen gets paid.
-The car salesmen doesn’t get paid for giving automobile maintenance tips.
+The car salesmen doesn’t get paid for giving automobile maintenance advice.
 In fact, the car salesmen may even give you bad automobile maintenance tips.
 That’s because the salesman wants you to buy a new car sooner.
 If the car salesman gives you auto maintenance advice that ends up in your car getting destroyed, then the car salesman has the chance to sell you a car!
 Giving advice that ends with you buying a new car is good business for the car salesman.

 It’s the same for the financial advisor.
 If the financial advisor only makes money when that advisor sells you a whole life insurance policy, then you buying a whole life insurance is going to be the financial silver bullet that solves all of your money problems.
-(Of course, you likely already know that buying a whole life insurance is not the panacea to solve all your financial problems.
-In fact, buying an overpriced whole life insurance will likely increase your financial problems.)
+(Of course, you may already know that buying a whole life insurance is not the panacea to solve all your financial problems.
+In fact, buying an overpriced whole life insurance policy will likely increase your financial problems.)

 Free Financial Advice